umd-lib/reciprocal-borrowing-vagrant/README.md

 ### Prerequisite 1: Java JDK

 The IdP Vagrant configuration requires the Java JDK.
-Download the jdk-7u79-linux-x64.rpm file from Oracle (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and placed in the vagrant_shared/oracle_jdk/required/ directory.
+Download the [jdk-7u79-linux-x64.rpm](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) file from Oracle and place it in the `vagrant_shared/oracle_jdk/required/` directory.

 ### Prerequisite 2: Rails Application

-The "reciprocal-borrowing" Rails application must be cloned into the directory containing this repository, using the following command:
+The [reciprocal-borrowing] Rails application must be cloned into the directory containing this repository, using the following command:

 ```
 > git clone https://github.com/umd-lib/reciprocal-borrowing.git